-The total cumulative return on investment (change in the year-end stock price plus reinvested dividends) for each of the periods for the Trust, the peer group and the S&P 500 Composite is based on the stock price or composite index at the end of fiscal 1989.
+The total cumulative return on investment (change in the year-end stock price plus reinvested dividends) for each of the periods for the Trust, the peer group and the S&P 500 Composite is based on the stock price or composite index at the end of fiscal 1990.

 The above graph compares the performance of the Trust with that of the S&P 500 and a group of peer companies with the investment weighted on market capitalization.
-Companies in the peer group are as follows: Meditrust, Health Care Property Investors, Inc., Nationwide Health Properties, Inc., American Health Properties, Inc., Health & Retirement Properties Trust, Health Equity Properties, Incorporated and Health Care REIT, Inc. Healthcare America, Inc. (formerly Health Vest), which was included in the peer group index in prior years, has been excluded from peer group index for all years presented above since it is no longer a real estate investment trust.
+Companies in the peer group are as follows: Meditrust, Health Care Property Investors, Inc., Nationwide Health Properties, Inc., American Health Properties, Inc., Health & Retirement Properties Trust, Health Equity Properties, Incorporated and Health Care REIT, Inc.